SCCA National (Cal Club Region)

 - LeGrand Mk 7 (Ken Owen): A new car replacing the original works Mk 7 sold to Don Richardson, and shaken down by Bruce Eglinton at Whitman stadium June 1968 where he crashed and was badly burnt.
 The car was rebuilt and loaned to Jerry Entin, fitted with his Chevrolet engine and ZF gearbox, and taken to Road America for the Badger "200" on 27 July 1968, but the timing gear broke before the race, and Entin did not start.
 Entin won a National at Riverside in August and two Regionals later in the year.
 Dick Guldstrand took over the car for the Laguna Seca 'Pro' race in October and it was then driven by Rex Ramsey at the ARRC, and at the Monaco International Trophy in New Zealand at the end of December.
 Ramsey continued to drive the car in 1969, winning three SCCA Nationals but was well off the pace in Pro races.
 It was then shared by Chuck Elliott and Bruce Eglinton in SCCA Regionals and Nationals respectively in 1970 and 1971.
 Then sold to Mal Patterson (San Jose, CA), who entered it for the Pro race at Laguna Seca 7 May 1972, but does not appear to have raced it very often.
 It was then sold to Ken Owen (Union City, CA) and used in local SCCA racing in 1975 and 1976.
 Then sold to Skip Pack (Hollister, CA) and Dennis McLaughlin , who autocrossed the car in the late 1970s and early 1980s before they sold it to Butch Gilbert in October 2009.
 Sold to John F Boxhorn (Mukwonago, Wisconsin) in October 2010, and restored during 2011 and 2012.
 Sold to David Zavetsky (Wellesboro, PA) in 2019.
 See full history: LeGrand Mk 7 002.

 - Chevron [B15 F3-69-9?]
 (Chris Price): New to Howden Ganley and raced in European F3 in 1969 using Lucas engines.
 Hired to Reine Wisell at one race in August after Ganley's entry was turned down.
 To Steve Matchett for 1970 and used in British F3.
 Matchett took the car back to the US and it was advertised by Jack Grimm (Orange, CA) in October 1971.
 Presumably the B15 raced by Doug Turner (Newport Beach, CA) in Formula C from 1972 to 1974, latterly as a B17.
 Advertised by Turner as a B17 in October 1974.
-Towards the end of 1975, the car reappeared in Southern Californian FC, raced by Chris Price.
+Towards the end of 1975, the car reappeared in Southern Californian FC, raced by Chris Price (Garden Grove, CA).
+He continued to race it at Riverside in 1976 and 1977.
+Subsequent history unknown.

 - March 74B/75B (Johnnie Crean): Patrick Depailler raced a March 74B at Trois-Rivières in September 1974.
 Autosport described it as the car tested earlier in England by Jim Crawford, but now set to full Formula 2 specification.
 Canadian Motorsport Bulletin described it as the ex-Coulon 'slave' March 732, but photographs show it with the same rear wing and oil tank used on the works F2 March 742s.
 A photograph also shows that it was raced by Lang in the US GP support race at Watkins Glen in October.
 The car then went to Formula Ford graduate Tom Sauerbrei (Fresno, CA), who had an excellent season in the "742" in SCCA Regionals and Nationals in 1975, winning the regional title.
 After that season, it was rebuilt to 75B specification and leased to Johnnie Crean (San Juan Capistrano, CA), the 27-year-old son of former racer John C Crean, who raced it in two IMSA Formula Atlantic races in California in May 1976, and later in SCCA Nationals and Regionals.
 Subsequent history unknown.